Crime Story (British TV series)

 Crime Story is a British true crime drama anthology television series, first broadcast on 18 September 1992 on ITV.
 Two series were produced between 1992 and 1995, containing a total of fifteen episodes.
 Each episode depicts the events leading up to and encompassing a notable true crime, including cases such as the Erwin Van Haarlem mystery and the Teacup Poisoner murders.

 The series is notable for including the first television script written by BAFTA-award-winning writer Jeff Pope.
 Neither series has been released on DVD.
+In 2024, the show began airing on Talking Pictures TV.